- Home

 Mathematics is a core subject within school and the Mathematics Long Term Plan follows the National Curriculum.

-Mathematics is taught daily in all year groups.
-In KS1, sessions last 50 minutes, whereas in KS2, sessions are 55 minutes.
-The first ten minutes of each session, in both key stages, has an arithmetic focus which enables the pupils to become increasingly fluent in both mental and written methods.
+Mathematics is taught every day in all year groups.
+In KS1, sessions last 45-50 minutes, whereas in lower KS2, sessions are 50 minutes and in upper KS2 sessions are 1 hour and ten minutes.
+Ten minutes of each session, in both key stages, has an arithmetic focus which enables the children to become increasingly fluent in both mental and written methods.

 Where new mathematical concepts are being introduced, pupils will be given the opportunity to use concrete and pictorial representations before using abstract methods.
-The Calculation Policy sets out the order in which strategies should be taught and the method which should be adhered to.
-Pupils should be made aware of the most efficient strategy which should be used for given calculations.
+The Calculation policy sets out the order in which strategies should be taught and the method which should be adhered to.
+Children should be made aware of the most efficient strategy which should be used for given calculations.

 Impact